singhrd/QuarantinePilotCovid19/analytics/README.md

-# QuarantinePilotCovid19/analytics
+# QuarantinePilotCovid19
-Covid Pilot Test Analytics Repo
+### Analytics

-The primary objective of this repo is to generate the following artifacts for the UI repo in json format.
+This repo ingests data from static set of csv files and generates artifacts for the UI repo in json format.

-1. CovidSnapshot - This includes the daily report and the cumulative report.
+### Analytics outputs

-Both have the same schema.
-It is basically the number of {confirmed, recovered,active,deaths}
-at a given location (specified by lat,long) on or until a given date.
+1.  **CovidSnapshot** Daily or cumulative report based on a given source - the number of {confirmed, recovered,active,deaths, tests}, at a given location (specified by lat,long) on or until a given date.
 Their is location marker information also in the CovidSnapshot in province_state and country fields.
 Currently we don't have tests data so we have made it optional when we can add it from an additional source.

-The snapshots are written in a single json structure which is a list of CovidSnapshot.
+2.  **CovidSnapshot** A List of CovidSnapshots for different time and locations.

-2. Annotation - This includes simple and useful time series artifacts we have created from the atomic numbers being reported and their rolling averages.
+3.  **Annotation** This captures derived time series metrics we
+create from the atomic observed numbers being reported.

 More specifically, we have:

-a.
-Spread rate - how fast the epidemic is spreading
+-  a. *Spread rate* - how fast the epidemic is spreading.
+The exponential
-b.
-Growth rate - change in the spread rate
+-  b. *Growth rate* - change in the spread rate.
+This gives information on the inflection point.
-c.
-Positive detection rate - percent of tests that are confirmed infected
+-  c. *Positive detection rate* - percent of tests that are confirmed infected